 Tweak Your Power Plan

-To modify advanced power options, click the Change plan settings link and select Change advanced power settings.
+To modify advanced power options, click the Change plan settings > Change advanced power settings here.

 You can change a variety of settings from the Power Options window that appears, including configuring your laptop to power off its hard drive more quickly and telling your computer to slow down the processor rather than turning on the fan if it becomes hot.
 Both of these behaviors will save power.
-The default settings should be fairly optimal if you select Power saver mode, but you can make the settings even more aggressive in some areas.
+The default settings should be fairly optimal if you select Power saver mode, but you can make the settings even more aggressive in some areas, if you like.

-Windows 7 and 8 include a power troubleshooting tool that will scan your system for common battery drains and automatically fix them.
+Windows 7, 8, and 10 include a power troubleshooting tool that will scan your system for common battery drains and automatically fix them.
 For example, this tool will automatically decrease the time before the display dims if it’s too long, or disable the unnecessary screensaver feature if it’s enabled.

 Windows will look for common issues and automatically fix them.
 This is a quick way to check if a laptop’s settings are optimal without digging through many different options dialogs.

-To save power, make your computer do less in general:
+To save power, make your computer do less in general.
+For example: